electricimp/examples/Intro to Squirrel Applications/Ex4 - Refrigerator Monitor/README.md

 * How to use Electric Imp libraries
 * How to use a Hardware Abstraction Layer (HAL)
 * How to write a `class` in Squirrel
-* How to configure a sensor to take synchronous readings
+* How to configure a sensor to take an asychronous reading
+* How to program your device to [run offline](https://electricimp.com/docs/resources/offline/)
-* How to send data between device and agent
+* How to send data between device and agent using Message Manager library
 * How to send data to Initial State

 ## What You Need